-- Entropion affects a dog's eyelids which can cause damage to a dog's cornea.
+- Entropion affects a dog's eyelids, which can cause damage to a dog's cornea.
 This can lead to vision problems or even blindness.

-- Another eye condition found often in Pointers is cataracts which is cloudiness in the eyes that causes vision loss.
+- Another eye condition often found in Pointers is cataracts, which is cloudiness in the eyes that causes vision loss.